pavlovajane/pavlovajane/README.md

 ### 👋 Hello folks

-My name is Evgeniia (aka Jane) Pavlova and I'm a Software Requirements Engineer|Technical Business System Analyst.
+My name is Evgeniia (aka Jane) Pavlova and I'm a Technical PO|Software Requirements Engineer|Technical Business System Analyst.
 I'm currently located in Northern Virginia (Washington DC - Arlington, VA, I'd consider also relocation to Boston, MA).

 Now my professional experience spans over a decade (10+ years) and ever since I graduated with an engineering degree, I have bonded with the software development industry.
 I started as an ERP Software Developer and then transitioned naturally to System Analysis and Product Ownership, trying on different roles and lots of hats.